 Take a break from submission if it’s too much

 If you’re submitting to agents and you’re finding the waiting and possibly the rejection too much to bear, take a break.
 This isn’t as easy if you’re agented and sending work to publishers, because your work may have gone out in a large batch.
 You could ask your agent to hold off on the next round until you’re in a better mindset.

 Everyone needs a break from time to time.
 Querying and submission can be rough, and one way to survive it is to stop when needed.
 Your mental health matters and if you need to put that first for a while, that’s okay.

 I hope my advice on how to survive querying agents or submission to publishers helped you.
-I’ve been in this boat so many times myself as a writer, and I’m all too aware of the conflicting emotions, the stress and agony of waiting, and the sense that most people don’t understand.
+There can be so many conflicting emotions during this process: the stress and agony of waiting, and the sense that most people don’t understand.
 This is true – your colleagues, family, and friends who are removed from the writing world probably don’t!
 This is why it’s so important to lean on the writing community, and to find people who can share this with you.

 Arming yourself with knowledge can also help.
-Submission is out of our control – but there are things we can control, such as improving our writing craft, learning about agent red flags, and tweaking our approach.
+Submission is out of our control – but there are things we can control, such as improving our writing craft and tweaking our approach.
 Good luck!

 For more resources on writing and publishing, check out my resource library.